ujjwalguptaofficial/fortjs-doc/docs/concepts/body.md

 ## Inject Body Data

 You can inject body data into components or controller methods for easy access to HTTP request body data.
-This also allows you to type the HTTP body.

 To achieve this, use the `@asBody` decorator.